tl-its-umich-edu/ar-sandbox/Unity/2019.1/firebase-test/readme.md

 name.
 The data pulled is then sent as a list to the ARNoteCreation.cs script, where it is then converted into 3d objects that the viewer can see.

+The QR codes for this app has a name associated with it.
+Scanning one will first prompt the ImageTrackingHandler.cs script to get the name of the image, then will pass it on to the ARNoteCreation.cs script.
+That script will then ask for the data from firebase using the FirebaseHandler.cs script and then will convert the data into note objects and position them to be next to the scanned image.

 ## Multi User AR

 Multi User AR has not been implemented in this project.
 However, a look at it working can be seen at the [Unity AR Foundation sample project](https://github.com/Unity-Technologies/arfoundation-samples).
 It is part of the AR Collaborative Data Example scene.

 # Running This Project on an iOS Device